mrapp-ke/MLRL-Boomer/doc/user_guide/boosting/parameters.md

 The following parameters may be used to control the behavior of the algorithm.
 They should be carefully adjusted to the machine learning task one aims to solve in order to achieve optimal results in terms of training efficiency and predictive performance.

-### Heuristics
+### Training Objective

-- `loss` (Default value = `'logistic-decomposable'`)
+- `loss` (Default value = `'logistic-decomposable'` for classification or `'squared-error-decomposable'` for regression)

-  - `'logistic-decomposable'` A variant of the logistic loss function that is applied to each label individually.
+  - `'logistic-decomposable'` (*classification only*) A variant of the logistic loss function that is applied to each label individually.
-  - `'logistic-non-decomposable'` A variant of the logistic loss function that takes all labels into account at the same time.
+  - `'logistic-non-decomposable'` (*classification only*) A variant of the logistic loss function that takes all labels into account at the same time.
-  - `'squared-error-decomposable'` A variant of the squared error loss that is applied to each label individually.
+  - `'squared-hinge-decomposable'` (*classification only*) A variant of the squared hinge loss that is applied to each label individually.
-  - `'squared-error-non-decomposable'` A variant of the squared error loss that takes all labels into account at the same time.
+  - `'squared-hinge-non-decomposable'` (*classification only*) A variant of the squared hinge loss that takes all labels into account at the same time.
-  - `'squared-hinge-decomposable'` A variant of the squared hinge loss that is applied to each label individually.
+  - `'squared-error-decomposable'` A variant of the squared error loss that is applied to each output individually.
-  - `'squared-hinge-non-decomposable'` A variant of the squared hinge loss that takes all labels into account at the same time.
+  - `'squared-error-non-decomposable'` A variant of the squared error loss that takes all outputs into account at the same time.

 - `shrinkage` (Default value = `0.3`)